coreinfrastructure/best-practices-badge/doc/other.md

 #### Upgrade: Reporting

-*   Upgrade
+*   Unchanged:

-    - enhancement_responses: SHOULD to MUST.
+    - enhancement_responses:
-      "The project MUST respond to a majority of enhancement requests in the last 2-12 months (inclusive)."
+      "The project SHOULD respond to a majority of enhancement requests in the last 2-12 months (inclusive)."

 #### Upgrade: Quality